-You may be wondering, how do you pronounce Chongqing?
-The proper pronunciation for this dog breed is “Chun-Ching.”
+The proper pronunciation for this Chinese dog breed is “Chun-Ching.”
+Great!
 You can now properly name the breed, assuming you can even find one.
-Due to multiple mass culling of dogs, the Chongqing’s population was decimated dramatically in recent years.
+Unfortunately, due to multiple mass culling of dogs in the past, the Chongqing’s population was decimated.

 You can easily identify a Chongqing due to several distinctive characteristics.
 Folds of skin on the forehead give off the impression that the Chongqing is perpetually frowning.